Salinity Management Measures

 The works completed through the Pike Floodplain Restoration Project involved construction of environmental regulators and associated infrastructure that is used to deliver environmental water to the floodplain.
 This will help improve the condition of the plants and trees by providing water for the environment more often.
 It will allow for more frequent managed floodplain watering events to occur and over time will help flush out the high levels of salt which have accumulated across the landscape over the past century.

-Salinity on the creek beds at the Pike floodplain Why has the salinity it increased?
+Why has the salinity it increased?

 River regulation (controlling flow using locks and weirs) of the River Murray since the 1920s, vegetation clearance and irrigation development on the highland has caused naturally saline groundwater beneath the floodplains to rise.
 As a result, the root zone of vegetation is increasingly exposed to high salinity.